 M A D E T O M E A S U R E C U R T A I N S

 All of the curtains I make are hand stitched for a professional and lasting finish.
-I offer a range of heading styles to suit all styles and a range of lining options depending on your requirements.
+I offer a range of headings to suit all styles with blackout and thermal lining options dependent on your requirements.

-To get started, please feel free to give me a call to discuss your ideas or send me the measurements of your windows for a quote.
-I am also very happy to come to measure up in person if you'd like book in a suitable time.
+To get started, please feel free to give me a call to discuss your ideas or arrange a suitable time for me to measure up your windows for a quote.

-If you need assistance measuring your windows please take a look at my simple guide here.
+If you would like to send your own measurements but need assistance measuring your windows please take a look at my simple guide here.

 H E A D I N G S T Y L E S